dozentron-e-learning/http-prompt-scripts/README.md

 ```

 If you online want to authenticate you can use `source authenticate`.
+If you need to register you can use `source register`

 For further information see the manual of [http-prompt](http://http-prompt.com/) and [http-pie](https://httpie.org/).